MeirKriheli/statirator/README.rst

   * Many know Django_, we can reuse the knowledge
   * Make use of reusable apps

-* Hack around limitations i18n bits of Django_.
+* Hack around i18n bits of Django_.

 For developers: